 and (retroactive) learning form what goes wrong.
 Accepting that, these three areas are practically the same, at

 least form a business pint of view.
 And you can add almost all other areas, activities and tasks to that if you

 accept that one of the main task of leadership and management, actually: of everyone in your organization, is to

 make better what is being done: protecting your organization.

 In safety land

-and looking form a historic point of view, people often make the relation between safety results (≈ accident
+and looking form a historic point of view, people often make the relation between safety success (≈ accident

 frequency) and control/development phases as shown graphically in the picture below.
 First there is the